-Our motto "Eye to Eye with Respect" serves as the basis for our commitment to promoting a safe, caring and orderly school, for learning.
-We value diversity and strive for an environment where everyone is equal in dignity and rights and free from all forms of discrimination including gender, race, religion and sexual orientation regardless of time and place as stated in the BC Human Rights Code.
+Our motto "Eye to Eye with Respect" serves as the basis for our commitment to promoting a safe, caring and orderly school for learning.
+We value diversity and strive for an environment where everyone is equal in dignity and rights and free from all forms of discrimination including gender, race, religion and sexual orientation regardless of time and place.